RazvanML/virtual-scrolling-tree/README.md

 ## Methods

-**redraw:** Redraw the component.
+**redraw():** Redraw the component.
 If layout is changing without the resizing of the window, you'll need to call this function.

-**destroy:** Clean up the component.
+**destroy():** Clean up the component.

+**expand(Object):** Expands the specified item.
+Must pass parent id, id of item, children for item, and offset of the item relative to the parent.

+**collapse(Object):** Collapses the specified item.
+Must pass parent id, id of item, children for item, and offset of the item relative to the parent.